-Starting with Spring 2022 term, FAU is utilizing centralized application service (CAS) for graduate programs.
-To begin your application, based on the graduate program of interest, select the corresponding application button below, create a username and password and complete your electronic application in the CAS system.
+Florida Atlantic utilizes a centralized application service (CAS) for graduate programs*.
+To begin your application based on the graduate program of interest, select the corresponding application button below, create a username and password, and complete your electronic application in the CAS system.

 In preparation for your graduate application, make sure to review the admissions requirements of the program you are applying to on the Graduate Degree Programs page, as requirements and deadlines may vary.